 Hotel checkout time is 11 AM on Sunday morning.
-The usual method is to utilize the Sunday morning coffee break (scheduled at 10:30 for just this reason) to complete this chore, and bring your luggage up to the Conference room for the final session and the concluding lunch.
+The usual method is to utilize the morning coffee break (scheduled at 10:30 for just this reason) to complete this chore, and bring your luggage up to the Conference room for the rest of the day.
 Leftover sandwiches or cans of soda from lunch may be taken with you as a snack during your trip back.
 (Be our guest; we get no credit on unused lunch items).

 If you are being taken by Valley Transporter van to the airport, be sure to be ready in the lobby on Level 3 at the agreed time.
 Drivers will come to the lobby doors but will not look for you inside the building.
 Our prepayment includes a standard tip.
 The receipt should have been sent direct to us.
 If by mistake it is handed to you by the driver, please mail it to the Project on your return.
 We need it for accounting purposes.

 Valley Transporter will need to know your air (or train) departure time, and they will allow as much travel time as their experience suggests.
 Those departing by car will find that the trip over Route 9 to the I-91 interchange is smoother than it was during years of road construction, but traffic can nevertheless be slow due to mall traffic.
 See our Car Travel page for details.

 In these final moments, or at any time during your stay, call on us for such assistance as you may require.
 We are grateful for your contribution to the Conference, and we will do all we can to make your stay enjoyable.
 We hope to have the pleasure of your company on a future occasion.